 Our selection is for the individual car camper, however.
 While it may be fun to share with someone else, we made our selection based on versatility, warmth, and comfort for one person.
 For van camping, we offer two suggestions.
 The first is polyblend, lightweight mummy bag by Teton that is affordable but high quality.
 The polyester shell is easy to hand or machine wash and dry which is a nice bonus.

 While the double layer flannel lining keeps heat in while the easy to zip sides allows you to ventilate quickly when needed.
 The rounded shell hood will enable you to keep your head snug and warm, or as a place to lay your pillow without it resting on the floor.
 As we’ve discussed with synthetic fibers, they’re compact, easy to clean, and are excellent to stay warm once used.

 The downside is that they take some time to warm up as opposed to down, which warms and stays warm quickly.
 Engineered for freezing and above, this bag is an excellent option for van camping regardless of external temperatures.

 The Best Down Van Bag: The Hyke and Byke Goose Down Sleeping Bag

 - 3.2lbs SAVE SPACE and SHAVE WEIGHT - Designed to maximize durability, warmth, and water resistance.
 This backpacking...

-- STAY WARM and DRY as a result of Hydrophobic Goose Down insulation capabilities and water-resistant DWR fabrics - the...
+- STAY WARM and DRY as a result of Water-resistant shell fabric and Hydrophobic 800FP goose down - the microscopic air...

 - HIKE FARTHER with our LIGHTEST MUMMY DOWN SLEEPING BAGS.
 Summit any mountain or camp by the summer sea with these...